glycerine/fisherexact/README.md

 provide a Chi-squared test implementation based on gonum/cephes calculations.
-The small cephes subpackage (Netlib code by Stephen L. Moshier) required was copied in to avoid depending on the large and extensive gonum library.
+The small cephes subpackage (Netlib code by Stephen L. Moshier) required was copied in to avoid requiring a large dependency for small projects.

 https://en.wikipedia.org/wiki/Chi-squared_test